ENSL/NS/README.md

       ```cmd
      hlds.exe -console -game ns +map ns_eclipse +sv_secure 1 +port 27015 +hostname "Natural Selection" +maxplayers 32
       ```

+`+sys_tickrate 500` can be added to improve responsiveness, but with increased CPU usage.

 If you are behind a NAT(Router) make sure to open at least those ports:
 - 27015 UDP (game transmission, pings)